Script step

 raise KeyError('cannot find mykey within properties in your_function')

-You can also use type annotation dict or the name props or properties for properties.
+You can also use type annotation dict or the name props or properties as alternatives.

 def sample1(properties):